superfly/dns-help/README.md

   2. Leave name blank (or maybe enter `@` depending on DNS provider)
   3. Enter target domain in the value field (`something-random.shw.io`) (sometimes this needs a trailing `.`)

-### Troubleshooting
+# Troubleshooting
-Use a DNS propagation checker to make sure the DNS entry is configured properly: https://www.whatsmydns.net/

-You can enter both the custom domain and the target domain in that tool to see if the results come up the same.
+There are a lot of possibilities when truobleshootig DNS issues.
+We've written a separate troubleshooting document to help you out.
+[Check it out here](./troubleshooting.md) and let us know if it's not helping your specific situation.